ufs-community/ufs-srweather-app/docs/UsersGuide/source/Glossary.rst

    SDF
       Suite Definition File.
 An external file containing information about the construction of a physics suite.
 It describes the schemes that are called, in which order they are called, whether they are subcycled, and whether they are assembled into groups to be called together.

+   tracer
+   tracers
+      According to the American Meteorological Society (AMS) `definition <https://glossary.ametsoc.org/wiki/Tracer>`__, a tracer is "Any substance in the atmosphere that can be used to track the history [i.e., movement] of an air mass."
+Tracers are carried around by the motion of the atmosphere (i.e., by :term:`advection`).
+These substances are usually gases (e.g., water vapor, CO2), but they can also be non-gaseous (e.g., rain drops in microphysics parameterizations).
+In weather models, temperature (or potential temperature), absolute humidity, and radioactivity are also usually treated as tracers.
+According to AMS, "The main requirement for a tracer is that its lifetime be substantially longer than the transport process under study."

    UFS
       The Unified Forecast System is a community-based, coupled comprehensive Earth modeling